• Facebook

 While this dish is delicious as-is, you can absolutely change up the ingredients to customize the flavors to your tastes.

-• Protein: Swap out the chicken for shrimp, steak, tofu or pork.
+• Protein: Swap out the chicken breast for shrimp, steak, tofu, pork, pork belly or chicken thighs.

-• Vegetables: Feel free to add more veggies to the mix such as mushrooms, zucchini, bok choy, broccoli or green beans.
+• Vegetables: Feel free to add more veggies to the mix such as shiitake mushrooms, zucchini, bok choy, bean sprouts, broccoli or green beans.

 • Noodles: No yakisoba on hand?
-Feel free to use udon noodles, ramen noodles, or a long type of pasta such as spaghetti.
+You can use udon noodles, ramen noodles or a long type of pasta such as spaghetti.

-This recipe is a great way to liven up plain old chicken breasts and turn them into a unique and exciting dish.
+This recipe livens up plain old chicken breasts and turns them into a unique and exciting dish.
 I love to make this stir fry at the end of the week to use up all the odds and ends of vegetables and meat that I have on hand.
 You simply can’t go wrong with this one!

 Yakisoba Noodles Video